Operational Support Command Land: Communications and Engagement Command

+Its companies focus on operational CIMIC and psychological operations; socio-cultural expertise of (potential) mission areas and cultural heritage operations; and it also supervises a network of specialist reservists with a wide ranges of civilian knowledge.

 Supply and Transport Command

 The Supply and Transport Command (Bevoorradings- en Transportcommando) is based in Stroe, and is tasked with the supply and transport for missions, exercises and foreign deployments.
 The command consist of the following units: